groucho75/alo-easymail/readme.txt

 = 2.7.1 =
 * Fixed: now required custom fields don't give errors and don't block the add new user dashboard form
+* Updated: removed the iframe screencast in help tab and replaced with a link

 = 2.7.0 =
 * Added: export subscribers of a single mailing list